HEDCO-Institute/Depression_Prevention_Overview/README.md

 - Analysis_Script.Rmd

 This file is organized to present results in the order in which they appear in our report, "School Based Interventions for Primary and Secondary Prevention of Depression: An Overview of Systematic Reviews with Meta-Analyses," with corresponding section headers.
+There are also embedded comments and contextual information to help the user understand analysis steps and code chunks.

 ## Replication Steps